omcmanus1/conversions-calculator/README.md

 - Server / Backend written in Go
   - Mainly aiming to get used to language syntax & concepts
-- Client / Frontend written in (Next JS)
+- Client / Frontend written in NextJS
   - Learning Typescript, NextJS and Tailwind CSS